Event Scheduling Guidelines

 Discussions & Visual Aids

-There are auditory and visual adjustments event organizers can make to enhance the experience of participants.
-Examples include increasing font sizes, providing captions, and establishing a group norm to speak one at a time.
+We recommend that event organizers make auditory and visual adjustments to enhance the experience of event participants.
+Examples include offering printed copies of material read by the facilitator, increasing font sizes of presentations, providing captions for videos, and establishing a group norm to speak one at a time.

 Further Reading

-To learn more about improving accessibility for your event, we suggest the following reading: Trauma-Informed Facilitation by Mary-Margaret Sweeney, An Introduction to Content Warnings and Trigger Warnings by Inclusive Teaching, and How Can You Make Your Presentation Accessible? by Richard Ladner.
+To learn more about improving accessibility for your event, we suggest the following readings: Trauma-Informed Meetings, Discussions & Conversations by Campaign for Trauma-Informed Policy and Practice, An Introduction to Content Warnings and Trigger Warnings by Inclusive Teaching, and How Can You Make Your Presentation Accessible? by Richard Ladner.

 Space & Equipment

-Capacity is comfortable at twenty, cozy at twenty-five, and above that will require some folks to stand, or event hosts to provide additional seating for spillover.
+Firestorm's capacity is comfortable at twenty-five, cozy at thirty, and above that will require some folks to stand.
 The event area is not separated from the primary sales floorโ —please consider if this meets your need for privacy/quiet.

 The following equipment is available to use at no cost:

-• Three large folding tables with black tablecloths, two small folding tables, and folding chairs
+• Large folding tables, small folding tables, and folding chairs

 • Digital projector (requires HDMI port or adapter) and screen